kubedl-io/kubedl/README.md

 - Support running prevalent ML/DL workloads in a single operator.
 - Enable specific workload type according to the installed CRDs automatically or through the startup flags explicitly.
 - Instrumented with rich prometheus [metrics](./docs/metrics.md) to provide more insights about the job stats, such as job launch delay, current number of pending/running jobs.
-- Support submitting a job with [source code from github](./docs/sync_code.md ) without rebuilding the image.
+- Support submitting a job with [artifacts synced from remote source such as github](./docs/sync_code.md ) without rebuilding the image.
 - A modular architecture that can be easily extended for more types of DL/ML workloads with shared libraries, see [how to add a custom job workload](https://github.com/alibaba/kubedl/blob/master/docs/how-to-add-a-custom-workload.md).
 - Support gang scheduling with a pluggable interface to support different backend gang schedulers.